The-Portal-Bot/Portal/docs/README.md

 <p align="center">
     Voice channels on demand (with auto-name update)<br>
-    Assignes and strips roles from users with a single reaction press<br>
+    Assigns and strips roles from users with a single reaction<br>
     Creates temporary "focus" channels for private conversations<br>
     Music player that is clean and clutter free<br>
-    Portal will keep you up to date, without the need to look<br>
+    Portal will keep you up to speed, with voice announcements<br>
-    Get the latest on the corona virus and Weather<br>
+    Get the latest on the corona virus and current weather<br>
-    Music / Spotify / Announcement / URL-only channels<br>
+    Spotify / Announcement / URL-only channels<br>
 </p>

 <p align="center">